 Unsung Hero of the 12 months: Jason Crusan, NASA

 Runner up: Frank “Ceppi” Cepollina, NASA

-Finalists: R. Gilbert “Gil” Moore, Utah State College; Tom Mueller, SpaceX; Man Perez, OHB; Eric Rehder, Boeing Spectrolab
+Finalists: R. Gilbert “Gil” Moore, Utah State School; Tom Mueller, SpaceX; Man Perez, OHB; Eric Rehder, Boeing Spectrolab